peterP1998/notification-system/README.md

 ## Architecture

+The notification system contains three main parts.
+A producer microservice(notification service), one of the purposes of this microservice is to expose internal endpoint to the main application.
+This endpoint is responsible to validate the notification and add it into the kakfa queue.
+For now we are supporting three different notification channels(EMAIL, SLACK, SMS) and we have kafka topic for each of these types.
+The second part of our system is the kafka.
+Currently we setup the kafka as simple as possible(have only one partion for our topics), but we can easily extend it.
+The third part of our system is the notification sender.
+This service has two main functionalities, subscribing for  topics and send the notification using the correct communication channel.
+It has third hidden functionality for the end user, retry mechanism.
+If sending a notification fails, for exapmle the third party library, which we use to send the notification is not working now, we retry 5 times.
+If after the fifth retry, still something is failing, the notification will be added to the dead letter queue, which can be used for analyzing and monitoring.

 ## Initial steps
 ### 1. Run kafka on your local machine:
 First you need to have docker installed on your machine.
 Here is a